Home » PowerShell » Get-ADGroup – Manage Active Directory Groups

 PowerShell Get-ADGroup cmdlet gets one or more active directory groups or gets multiple ad groups based on search conditions.
 Get-ADGroup gets a default set of group object property values.

-In this article, I will explain how to get active directory group with additional properties or get ad group based on a specified search in PowerShell.
+In this article, I will explain how to get an active directory group with additional properties or get ad group based on a specified search in PowerShell.

 Get-ADGroup Syntax

-PowerShell Get-ADGroup active directory cmdlet gets ad group based on identity, filter or ldapfilter
+PowerShell Get-ADGroup active directory cmdlet gets ad group based on identity, filter, or ldapfilter.

-If you want to get all the groups without any search criteria, use the Get-Adgroup filter parameter with a wildcard (asterisk) for the search.
+To get all the groups without any search criteria, use the Get-Adgroup filter parameter with a wildcard (asterisk) for the search.

 Get-ADGroup -Filter *

-In the above Get-AdGroup cmdlet, it uses the Filter parameter with a wildcard (*) to return all the groups available in the domain.
+cmdlet, it uses the Filter parameter with a wildcard (*) to return all the active directory groups available in the domain.
+It displays the basic information about all ad groups such as DistinguishedName, GroupCategory, GroupScope, Name, ObjectClass, ObjectGUID, SamAccountName, and SID.

 You can get adgroup by